rails/rails/guides/source/action_view_helpers.md

 ### Numbers

-Methods for converting numbers into formatted strings.
+A set of methods for converting numbers into formatted strings.
 Methods are provided for phone numbers, currency, percentage, precision, positional notation, and file size.